qcf-568/MIML/models for CIML/Readme.md

 ### This part is under construction...

+---

+### This is the official implement of Category-Aware Auto-Annotation

 The classifiers are available at Google Drive and [Baidu Drive](https://pan.baidu.com/s/1-NidYwgVZUA0Pi0KE3ngGw?pwd=conv).

 The DASS model is available at Google Drive and [Baidu Drive](https://pan.baidu.com/s/1lmksoTe2b2xObGkhUbd5-A?pwd=DASS).